 Buying a car online has many great benefits.
 The biggest benefit of online buying is access to reviews and better data on pricing.
-While the Kelly Blue Book is still useful for used cars, the internet gives us details down to the zip code for recent car sales.
+While the Kelly Blue Book is still useful for used cars, the internet gives us details down to the ZIP code for recent car sales.

 If you buy online, you know you are getting the best price and have access to other’s opinions on the car.
-Just like the four and five star ratings you look for when buying other products online, you can find similar ratings and reviews for cars.
+Just like the four and five-star ratings you look for when buying other products online, you can find similar ratings and reviews for cars.

 Drawbacks of buying a car online

-While buying a car online has benefits in terms of pricing and reviews, the online purchase experience takes away one key aspect of buying a car that most of us hold dear: a test drive and ability to touch, feel, and sit in a car before you buy.
+While buying a car online has benefits in terms of pricing and reviews, the online purchase experience takes away one key aspect of buying a car that most of us hold dear: a test drive and the ability to touch, feel, and sit in a car before you buy.

 Reading a list of details and specs is useful, but reading about a comfortable driver’s seat is different than sitting in it.
 Reading about how a sports car can hug tight turns is different from getting on the road and doing it yourself.
 Looking at pictures of the in-dash console is not the same as touching the buttons, knobs, and screen yourself.